 Paramagnetic metal ion complexes are widely used in clinical medicine as contrast agents for MRI.
 We have developed the first examples of paramagnetic transition metal complexes that act as chemical exchange saturation transfer agents (paraCEST).
 ParaCEST agents produce contrast that can be turned on and off with a presaturation pulse, eliminating the need for pre- and post-contrast agent MRI scans.

 High spin Fe(III) complexes show great promise as contrast agents that increase relaxation of water protons for T1 weighted MRI.
 Our group has produced a new class of macrocyclic Fe(III) complexes that produce water proton relaxivity in serum that rivals that of clinically used Gd(III) complexes.
-These iron complexes do not have an exchangeable water ligand, but function through second-sphere water interactions and also through proton exchange.
+These iron complexes do not have a rapidly exchanging water ligand, but function through second-sphere water interactions and through proton exchange.

 Yeast-derived Β-glucan particles (GPs) are hollow shells that act as carriers for drugs and imaging probes.
 The GPs are promising for targeting immune cells including macrophages and monocytes.
 Fe(III) complexes with open coordination sites bind strongly to GPs and are released upon treatment with mild acid or a chelator.
 The iron-loaded GPs are taken up by macrophages, opening up the possibility of targeting macrophages in tumors for imaging.